NadyaRadeva/NadyaRadeva/README.md

 - :tea:	These days I am working on my university degree.
 - 🌱 I’m currently learning C++.
 - 🧠 Other languages I have learnt: C#, SQL
-- :stars:	My other hobbies and interests include reading books, listening to music, travelling around Bulgaria, long bike rides, History and Physics.
+- :stars:	My other hobbies and interests include reading books, browsing through music playlists, travelling around Bulgaria, long bike rides, History and Physics.
 - :book: Currently, I also have an Instagram page where I review books.